 UNLOCK FREE TRAINING

-Before wholesaling real estate in Indiana, you need to gather a lot of information about the market conditions, legality, and real estate demand and supply in the communities you plan to narrow down to.
-You should start your search from local realtor associations, as this is the best way to understand how Indiana's real estate market works.
+Of course, before wholesaling real estate in Indiana, you need to gather a lot of information about the market conditions, legality, and real estate demand and supply in the communities you plan to narrow down to.
+You should start your search with local Realtor associations, as this is the best way to understand how Indiana's real estate market works.

-The Indiana Association of Realtors (IAR) is the largest association of real estate professionals in the state.
+The Indiana Association of Realtors (I.A.R.) is the state's largest association of real estate professionals.
 You can find first-hand information about Indiana's real estate landscape on its official website.
-According to its March 2021 real estate market report,
+According to the I.A.R.'s latest real estate market report:

 1. Greater Northwest Indiana Association of Realtors (GNIAR)

-You should also check out the official page of the Indiana Real Estate Commission to get familiar with the laws governing real estate operations in the state.
+You should also check out the official page of the Indiana Real Estate Commission to get familiar with the laws governing real estate licenses in the state.

 1. Assignment of Contract